Home Page

 Initial Assessment

 Your first visit will begin with an in-depth assessment of your condition and an initial treatment.
-The intake and treatment will take one and a half hours.
+The intake and treatment will take one to one and a half hours.
 All follow-up treatments last one hour.

 Treatment